 Legal and regulatory proceedings

-Medical assistance in dying and the law: One year later
+Medical assistance in dying and the law: What physicians need to know

 Healthcare has undergone remarkable changes since June 2016 when the federal government amended the Criminal Code of Canada to allow medical assistance in dying (MAID) in certain circumstances.1 Canadians now have access to MAID, and healthcare providers wanting to provide the service have a legal framework in which to do so.